Niaz963/Niaz963/README.md

 ---

 Thanks for going through my Portfolio.
-All rights reserved by MD> Abu Bakar Siddique @2022
+All rights reserved by MD.
+Abu Bakar Siddique @2022

 ---